Pranjal360Agarwal/GrandStrategist-AI/README.md

 • Implement more advanced AI algorithms for a more challenging computer opponent.

-• Enhance the user interface for a better user experiences.
+• Enhance the user interface for a better user experience.

 • Add additional customization options and gaming modes.